Arziel1992/Z-S-Overview-Pack/README.md

 # Zirio-Syundai Special Overview
 ### Overview Pack for EVE Online

-The Zirio-Syundai Special™ Overview was created to provide a generalized, user-friendly, 6- or 8-tab overview, ready to use as-is with room to be tailored as needed.
+The Zirio-Syundai Special™ Overview was created to provide a generalized, user-friendly, 6-Tab Overview, ready to use as-is with room to be tailored as needed.
 What started as a stop-gap measure to bring the SaraShawa overview up-to-date for 118.6 instead snowballed into a complete re-write of the .YAML file and total overhaul of the visuals.
 If you're familiar with SaraShawa, it shouldn't take too long to adjust to the changes.